Deerzen/Zinseszins/README.md

  the growth of total wealth and investment profit.

  The script currently does not take inflation into consideration.
-However this flaw should be circumvented by subtracting the expected yearly inflation rate from the expected yearly return in percent.
+However this flaw could be circumvented by subtracting the expected yearly inflation rate from the expected yearly return in percent.